xlab-uiuc/ITBench2/ciso/README.md

 ### 3b.
 Task Scenario for Targeting Red Hat Enterprise Linux 9

+#### Prerequisites
 1. Prepare a Red Hat Enterprise Linux 9 machine with administrative access
     - The task scenario requires permission to create a temporary user.
-1. Create `input.json` by referring to [3.gen-cis-b-rhel9-ansible-opa/input.json](/ciso/3.gen-cis-b-rhel9-ansible-opa/input.json)
+1. The access information to the RHEL machine is passed through json file so please create `input.json` by referring to [3.gen-cis-b-rhel9-ansible-opa/input.json](/ciso/3.gen-cis-b-rhel9-ansible-opa/input.json)
     - Fill in the following fields:
         - `<IP address or hostname of the RHEL9 machine>`
         - `<Username to access the RHEL9 machine>`
     - Save the completed `input.json` in a designated location (e.g., /tmp/input.json).
 1. Prepare SSH Key to access the RHEL machine
+1. Prepare working directories to be mounted by the Docker container These directories will be actively accessed during the benchmark, so make sure to use directories that are safe to modify.
+    - For example: /tmp/ciso-agent for `<PATH/TO/AGENT_WORKDIR>`
+    - Unlike to [3a.
+Task Scenario for Targeting Kubernetes Cluster](#3a-task-scenario-for-targeting-kubernetes-cluster), `<PATH/TO/SCENARIO_WORKDIR>` is not required.

+#### Steps
 1. Setup a scenario environment
     The following command creates a temporal user for the scenario.
 It takes few minutes to finish.
-(Replace `<PPATH/TO/INPUT_JSON>` and `<PATH/TO/SSHKEY>` with the path input.json and the ssh key.
-For RHEL case, `<PATH/TO/SCENARIO_WORKDIR>` is not required.)
+(Replace `<PPATH/TO/INPUT_JSON>` and `<PATH/TO/SSHKEY>` with the path input.json and the ssh key.)

     ```
     docker run --rm -ti --name ciso-task-scenario \